 Smaller and 33% lighter than the original Sawyer Squeeze Filter, the MINI also offers you the ability to filter your water four different ways: attached to water bottle, with a Sawyer bag, as a straw, or inline with a bladder.

 THE WEIGHT: At only two ounces (.125lbs / 56.7g) the Sawyer MINI Water Filter is a no-brainer for anyone looking to go light.
 Before you even discuss potential drawbacks, the size and weight alone are grounds for justifying its inclusion in your pack.

-THE FILTER: Sawyer’s proven hollow-fiber membrane (0.1-micron) filter will remove 99.9999% bacteria (including salmonella, cholera and E.coli) and of all protozoa (including giardia and cryptosporidium).
-These are the only two things most hikers in the North American region need worry about, so fear not the wrath of giardia.
+THE FILTER: Sawyer's proven hollow-fiber membrane (0.1-micron) filter will remove 99.9999% bacteria (including salmonella, cholera and E.coli) and of all protozoa (including giardia and cryptosporidium).
+These are the only two things most hikers in the North American region need to worry about, so fear not the wrath of giardia.

 THE VERSATILITY: In addition to being used in the same manner as the Sawyer Squeeze (filtering from the Sawyer bag into your water containment devices), the Sawyer MINI lends itself to all manners of filtering.
 Want to drink straight from a (store-bought) water bottle?
 The MINI will screw right on to most makes and save you the time of having to first filter, then drink.
 Don't want to have to think about filtering?
 Use it inline with your bladder.
 Want to just stick it straight into that magnificent looking river and take a sip?
 You have the power!